Shares in Trump-linked media venture surge again | Malay Mail

 A SPAC is sometimes called a “blank check” company because it is set up with the sole purpose of merging with another entity.

-Use of SPACs has soared in the last couple of years amid low interest rates, including yesterday, when office-sharing company WeWork employed the strategy to go public. ― AFP
+Use of SPACs has soared in the last couple of years amid low interest rates, including on Thursday, when office-sharing company WeWork employed the strategy to go public. — AFP